manuelbassani/teched2025-XP264/exercises/ex1/README.md

 >
 >  - 🔐 built-in GitHub's OIDC token trust for secure authentication
 >  - ⚙️ easy setup of your Kubernetes kubeconfig with a single or multiple cluster contexts
->  - 🚀 can run kubectl commands in your workflow
+>  - 🚀 can run kubectl and helm commands in your workflow
 >  - 🚀 can run kyma cli commands in your workflow
 >  - 🚀 can run terraform automation flows in your workflow
 >